Skip to main content

 App.list_concepts(page_no=None, per_page=None)

-Lists all concepts in the app.
+Lists all the concepts for the app.

 Parameters: